PathipatiYashwanthSai/Sentiment-Analysis-Using-Knowledge-Distillation/README.md

 ---

 ## **Contributions**
-- Yashwanthsai Pathipati (U58581488) - Performing Knowledge distillation and evaluating the distilled models performance
+- Yashwanthsai Pathipati (U58581488) - performing knowledge distillation and benchmarking the performance and **Robustness** of the distilled model on an unseen dataset
-- Himasree Pathipati (U56299154) - Fine-tuning teacher model and evaluating it’s performance
+- Himasree Pathipati (U56299154) - Fine-tuning teacher model and benchmarking the performance and **Robustness** of the model on an unseen dataset
-- Srichandana Rangula (U54607515) - Fine-tuning student model and evaluating it’s performance
+- Srichandana Rangula (U54607515) - Fine-tuning student model and benchmarking the performance and **Robustness** of the model on an unseen dataset

 ---